jdbostonbu-ops/frame-forge/README.md

 - **Workflow**: Resolve-based color aesthetic applied to web UI

 ### 🎨 Design Philosophy
-Frame Forge is built on the concept of "The Cinematic Canvas."
-Every transition is timed to mimic a film cut, and the "capabilities" section uses a brutalist, high-contrast aesthetic to mirror professional production call sheets.
+- Frame Forge is built on the concept of "The Cinematic Canvas."
+- Every transition is timed to mimic a film cut, and the "capabilities" section uses a brutalist, high-contrast aesthetic to mirror professional production call sheets.

 ### 📈 Activity & Contributions
-I am an active developer with a high-frequency contribution rhythm, focusing on deep development cycles for immersive web experiences.Current Focus: Optimizing WebGL/Canvas performance for mobile devices.Daily Activity: Check out my Contribution Graph for a real-time view of my development streak.
+- I am an active developer with a high-frequency contribution rhythm, focusing on deep development cycles for immersive web experiences.
+- Current Focus: Optimizing WebGL/Canvas performance for mobile devices.Daily Activity: Check out my Contribution Graph for a real-time view of my development streak.